raiyansarker/Dylan-Website/writings/Storytime-Sunday-Twilight-Zone-EP5.md

 That went on for another minute before the girl who owed the money punched the other one in the face and started yanking her hair.
 I was standing 20 ft. away jaw dropped at what I was watching.
 All of a sudden a security guard popped out, broke them up, and they went on their way.

-I went to Starbucks to use their wifi and charge my phone.
+Still shocked, I headed to Starbucks to use their wifi and charge my phone.
 I was sitting there listening to a meeting at the table next to me where this guy was trying to get a lady to buy into a network marketing scheme promising her the opportunity to make lots of money if she joined.
 To my surprise, the guy from the bowling alley who wanted my phone number walked into Starbucks.
 A mile and a half away, what are the odds?
 He came and asked for my phone number again, and I re-explained how it wouldn't work.
 He got the picture and struck a conversation with someone else, probably asking for their phone number.
 Eventually, I made my way to the Airbnb and stayed with the first friendly people I'd met all day.

 <img src="https://lh3.googleusercontent.com/ijw7ge_D95a0hjDFNex235tuMEIcUKevTiYUjw-B-NXqm2xx--60SSiKntXklONOiu7GyE1qYEFLdny1qDUlgOhJPh33iUOZROVrZee3x9Nc77uuQZbXHj1kUQrNL3yirVyBI1YUuA=w2400" alt="Outside the Luton Mall" style="width:100%;height:auto;">